Rupsa25/Formula1_Project/README.md

 ## Data Pipeline
 ![Data Pipeline](./images/data_pipeline.png)
-The data from Ergest Developer API is imported into raw ADLS container on Azure.
-We will then take this data and process using databricks notebook to ingest into ingested raw layer.
-The data in this layer will have schema applied as as well stored in the columnar parquet format.
-We will create partitions wherever applicable as well as add additional information for audit purposes, such as a date, a source of the data, etc. Ingested data will then be tranformed via databricks notebook for presentation layer where dashboards are created to statisfy our requirements for analysis.
-Azure Data Factory is later used for scheduling and monitoring requirements.
-This pipeline is later converted into Delta Lakehouse architecture to satisfy other requirements around GDPR, time travel, etc.
+The Ergest Developer API data is imported into an Azure Data Lake Storage (ADLS) container as raw data.
+We then utilize Databricks notebook to process and ingest this data into the ingested raw layer.
+The ingested data is structured with a schema and stored in columnar parquet format, with partitions created where applicable.
+Additionally, we include audit-related information such as date and data source.
+The transformed data is then processed through Databricks notebook for the presentation layer, where we create dashboards to fulfill our analysis requirements.
+Azure Data Factory is employed for scheduling and monitoring tasks.
+To meet GDPR and time travel requirements, the pipeline is later converted into the Delta Lakehouse architecture.

 ## Project Requirements
 ### Data Ingestion Requirements: